-- 1. Malaria it is transmitted by the bite of infected mosquitoes in tropical and subtropical areas of the world.
+1. Malaria - it is transmitted by the bite of infected mosquitoes in tropical and subtropical areas of the world.
 Symptoms include fever, chills, sweating, headache, muscle aches, vomiting and diarrhoea.
 The very serious consequences of the disease are mental disturbances, convulsions and various blood and kidney disorders.
-These can lead to death sometimes within 24 hours since infection. - 2.
-Giardiasis it is an intestinal infection, which usually found in areas with poor sanitation and unsafe water.
-Infection occurs by swallowing contaminated water, by eating contaminated food or through contact with infected person.
-Diarrhoea is the most common symptom of giardiasis.
-Other symptoms include abdominal cramps, bloating, nausea and flatulence. - 3.
-Trichomoniasis it is a protozoal infection acquired through sexual contact.
-Females may present with vaginal itchiness and odorous yellow vaginal discharge.
-Males usually do not have any symptoms, although occasionally they may have painful urination and purulent urethral discharge.
-Classes of oral antiprotozoal drugs
+These can lead to death sometimes within 24 hours since infection.

-CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 17MBP303 UNIT: III BATCH-2017-2019
+CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 18MBP303 UNIT: III BATCH-2018-2020